 Ulcers are deeper wounds that involve the middle and sometimes even the inner layer of the cornea.

 Corneal ulcers are very painful and cause severe tearing, squinting, and pawing at the eye.
 A Pug with a corneal ulcer usually avoids the light.

 Prompt treatment is essential to avoid complications and even loss of the eye.
 Therefore, if your Pug shows the above symptoms, take him to the vet immediately.

-Luxating patella is a congenital disease in which the alignment of the bones and joints of the hind leg is abnormal, resulting in a displacement of the patella to the side of the joint.
+Luxating patella is a congenital disease.
+In this disease, the alignment of the bones and joints of the hind leg is abnormal.
+This results in a displacement of the patella to the side of the joint.